Plautdietsch: Varieties

 A few other differences sometimes related to this issue are the exact pronunciation of the IPA c sound and words as jenau/jeneiw.
 According to some studies, those might be due to the level of education of the speaker, as well as the influence of Russian and standard German.

+The distinctive features of Chortitza-Plautdietsch as opposed to Molotschna-Plautdietsch include:

 Some Plautdietsch speakers might speak a mixture of both dialects.
 For instance, those who trace their origin to the Bergthal Colony in New Russia—a daughter colony of the Old Colony—show all the phonetic distinction of the Old Colony version, but drop the final -n as the Molotschna speakers do.

 Comparison with related languages

-Plautdietsch has a Low German (Low Saxon) base, and as such, it does not show the effects of the High German consonant shift.
+Plautdietsch has a Low German base, and as such, it does not show the effects of the High German consonant shift.
 This distinguished the High German dialects from the Low German dialects and all other Germanic languages.
 The basic distinctions between High German and Low German are: